Kotronon/Bachelor-Praktikum/README.md

 * Rayleigh-Taylor instability in 3d
   * Simulation could not be run completely due to simulation time not being reasonable (>70h)
   * This is most likely due to the optimization task from the last worksheet not being completed
-  * Video provided shows the first 20 000 iterations instead of the full 200 000
+  * Video provided in submission shows the first 20 000 iterations instead of the full 200 000
-  * Link to video: (TODO)
+* Branch to run simulation: simulation_rayleigh_taylor_instability_3d

 ## Task 4 ##
 * Nano-scale flow simulation (Option A - not chosen)
   * We started with this task but decided to switch to task 5
   * The walls are working and the new temperature calculations were done as well
   * But due to some issues we did not finish all the tasks
   * The uncompleted code can be found in branch Task4 (https://github.com/Kotronon/Bachelor-Praktikum/tree/Task4)

 ## Task 5 ##
 * Crystallization of Argon (Option B - chosen)
   * The new force calculations had to be added
   * While computing the simulations we noticed multiple mistakes in the 3D computations
   * To solve this we needed to add more ghost particles and make sure all functions in LinkedCellContainer work properly in a 3d space
   * We improved our LinkedCell structure like you suggested by changing the cell sizes accordingly
   * Equilibration: gets gaseous after 8 seconds in our video.
 That equals 30000 iterations
   * Cooling: begins to get solid after 25 seconds in our video.
 That equals  125000 iterations
   * Supercooling: gets solid after 6 seconds in our video.
 That equals 25000 iterations
+* Branches to run simulations:
+    * simulation_argon_equilibration
+    * simulation_argon_cooling
+    * simulation_argon_supercooling

 ## Misc ##
 * We needed to comment out the thermostat tests because it suddenly would not work anymore, and we could not find the mistake in time